sapphiredev/website/docs/Guide/CLI/custom-templates.md

 ```

-If you look at the name of the class, you will see it includes `{{name}}`, this is the component's name and it is
-replaced with that name when creating the component.
-For example: if we created this component with the name
-`HelloWorld`, the name of the exported class would be `HelloWorldCommand`.
-It is not required but if you need it, this
+If you look at the name of the class, you will see it includes `{{name}}`.
+In this context, the formatting variable `name` will be replaced with the command's name when you generate the component.
+For example, if we created this component with the name `HelloWorld`, the name of the exported class would be `HelloWorldCommand`.
+Formatting variables are not required, but they're there if you need dynamic templating.
-is how it's done.

-- And now you can create component with your template
+Now you can generate components using your template!

 ```
 sapphire generate <component> <name>